Antisocial behaviour in public housing

 What to do if a complaint is made against you

-If we receive a complaint about your tenancy we will send you a letter inviting you to attend a scheduled interview.
+- If we receive a complaint about your tenancy, we will contact you and may invite you to attend a scheduled interview to discuss the allegations.

 - Tenants Advice and Advocacy Service